dotnet/dotnet-docker/samples/aspnetapp/README.md

 172.25.157.148
 ```

+## Deploying to Production vs Development

+The approach for running containers differs between development and production.

+In production, you will typically start your container with `docker run -d`.
+This argument starts the container as a service, without any console interaction.
+You then interact with it through other Docker commands or APIs exposed by the containerized application.

+In development, you will typically start containers with `docker run --rm -it`.
+These arguments enable you to see a console (important when there are errors), terminate the container with `CTRL-C` and cleans up all container resources when the container is termiantes.
+You also typically don't mind blocking the console.
+This approach is demonstrated in prior examples in this document.

+We recommend that you do not use `--rm` in production.
+It cleans up container resources, preventing you from collecting logs that may have been captured in a container that has either stopped or crashed.

 ## Build and run the sample for Linux ARM32 with Docker

 You can build and run the sample for ARM32 and Raspberry Pi with [Build ASP.NET Core Applications for Raspberry Pi with Docker](aspnetcore-docker-arm32.md) instructions.

+## Develop ASP.NET Core Applications in a container

+You can develop applications without a .NET Core installation on your machine with the [Develop ASP.NET Core applications in a container](aspnet-docker-dev-in-container.md) instructions.
+These instructions are also useful if your development and production environments do not match.

 ## Build and run the sample locally